-Once you are done doing that, Activate the recommended settings and you’re all set!
+Once you are done doing that, Activate the recommended settings, and you’re all set!

 The best part about jetpack is its simplicity.
 You don’t have to manually enter any prefix or label.
-As a beginner, it has many more powerful features you may like so make sure you install this plugin right away.
+As a beginner, it has many more powerful features you may like, so make sure you install this plugin right away.

-Tracking Clicks With Google Analytics (Recommended)
+Tracking Clicks With Google analytics (Recommended)

-Now that you’ve successfully setup the plugin, you need to know that you can also track the clicks on your links via Google Analytics and this method is the one I recommend.
+Now that you’ve successfully set up the plugin, you need to know that you can also track the clicks on your links via Google Analytics, and this method is the one I recommend.

-For this, go ahead and install MonsterInsights plugin and activate it.
+For this, go ahead and install the MonsterInsights plugin and activate it.
 Once you are done with that, head on to the settings section of the plugin.

 - Here, go to the tracking section.

-Click on the Affiliate Links menu.
+- Click on the Affiliate Links menu.

-Enter the Appropriate Perifix
+- Enter the Appropriate Prefix

-Click on the save changes button
+- Click on the Save changes button.

 And you are done.
 From here, Google Analytics will keep an eye on all of the clicks that are made on the links with the given prefix on your blog.